 Since the buccal ganglia are placed caudal side up, rotate the buccal ganglia if the neurons of interest are on the rostral side; to rotate one of the two buccal ganglia, use fine forceps to grab some excess sheath of the CBC that is near the buccal ganglia.

 SCOPE: A movie to show that the rotation of buccal ganglia by grabbing some excess sheath of the CBC that is near the buccal ganglia. .
+Note: Steps 3.13.1 and 3.14.1 were combined because they were continuous actions.

 Then, pin the excess sheath of the CBC down between the CBC and the BN3, and add an additional pin on the sheath of the buccal ganglion on the side close to the front chamber to minimize the movement of the buccal ganglion.

 SCOPE: A movie to show that the excess sheath of the CBC between the CBC and the BN3 is pinned down, and an additional pin is added on the sheath of the buccal ganglion on the side close to the front chamber.
+Note: Steps 3.13.1 and 3.14.1 were combined because they were continuous actions.

 To trim the sheath covering the buccal ganglia, use fine forceps to grab the sheath on the side close to the back chamber, then cut away the excess sheath with fine scissors without exposing the cell bodies.
 In order to minimize damage, only remove the minimum amount of sheath necessary to see the cell bodies.